CenturyLinkCloud/PublicKB/Cloud Application Manager/DR Readiness/Enable DR.md

  * Choose where to deploy your Recovery node
  * Click on Create

-If you have additional questions, please [contact CLoud Application Manager Support](mailto:incident@CenturyLink.com)
+If you have additional questions, please [contact Cloud Application Manager Support](mailto:incident@CenturyLink.com)